 After 23 years of marriage to Victor, Don Murphy shows up again in Bette’s life again.
 Don helped with all the chores, as he had always loved horses as well.
 Don and Bette had a few good years together sharing horses, cats and music.
 Bette spent a lot of time reading many various books and was very well versed in many subjects.
 September 1998 Don passed away and once again Bette had lost a partner.

 She finished the last years of her life in “Yuma with her cats, music and books to muse herself.
 She will be remembered fondly and missed sadly.
 Bette was preceded in death by her parents, Bud and Velma; Husbands, Oren Stallings, Victor Weickum and Don Murphy; Stepson, Dennis Murphy; Grandson, Brian Hickman and daughter, Sharon Hickman.

 Remembered fondly by sons, Kelly Murphy and Larry Stallings; Grandchildren, Alison Murphy, Phillip Murphy, Gary and Christina Weickum, Erin Hickman; Great Grandchildren, Anthony Murphy, Taylor Murphy, Caden (Ash) Hirsch and Kaia Hickman along with many cousins, nieces, nephews and friends.
 Bette thanks you for sharing your life with all of us.
 Much love for you!!!

 There will be a celebration of life on Friday, January 10, 2019 at the Baucke Funeral Home in Yuma, Colorado at 11:30 a.m. – 1:30 p.m.
 A light lunch will be served.
 It will be a time to pay respects and sharing of Bette’s life.

-To send flowers to Bette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bette Lee Weickum, please visit our floral store.